markfirmware/Cuis-Smalltalk-Ultibo-Pilot/README.md

 Operation
 =========

-In a bash command shell:
+In a bash console:

     cd Cuis
     cd Cuis-Smalltalk-Ultibo-Pilot
     ./run-kernel.sh

 which will build Ultibo Example 04 - KeyboardInput and run it in QEMU.
+It will remain running in this console.

-In a new bash command shell start cuis:
+In a new bash console, start cuis:

     cd Cuis
     cd Cuis-Smalltalk-Dev